Commercial Space Services

 – Jordan Lanier, City of Charleston, Dept of Business & Neighborhood Services

 – Ryan Johnson, City of North Charleston, Office of the Mayor

 This service is available to LLF members at no cost.
 All industries and business types are invited to participate.
 LLF staff will respond to all inquiries and determine if a consultation is appropriate.

-To learn more please contact Lauren Gellatly, Community Development Director, by email at email@example.com, phone (843)801-3390, or please complete this short questionnaire, and we will contact you:
+To learn more please contact Lauren Gellatly at email@example.com, phone (843)801-3390, or please complete this short questionnaire, and we will contact you:

 The Community Storefront Project is based on Reynolds Avenue, located in the Chicora-Cherokee neighborhood in North Charleston.
 The goal of this project is to build on the existing assets of the community and the foundation built by Metanoia’s work over the past 15 years.
-The objective is to add to the vibrancy of the neighborhood and expand on the economic opportunities that support local-independent businesses.
+The objective is to add to the vibrancy of the neighborhood and expand the economic opportunities that support families and a thriving community.

 LLF will provide 700 sq. ft. of space, including private bathroom, at a subsidized monthly rent, along with access to participate in Good Enterprises‘ Community Business Academy to the committed tenant(s).

 *Businesses that are not eligible are nonprofits, restaurants, bars, convenience stores that sell alcohol or cigarettes.

 Pop-up opportunities are also available via short-term lease agreement.

 Businesses can submit business plans and inquiries to Raquel Padgett, at Raquel@lowcountrylocalfirst.org.